nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note:

 - Students should not share the same student ID within the same tutorial group.
-- Phone numbers should only be 8 digits long.
+- Phone numbers should only contain numbers, and it should be at least 3 digits long.
 - Student IDs begin and end with a capital letter and should have 7 digits (e.g. A1243567X).
 - A student can have any number of tags, including 0.